NEED-Programming/NeedServices/Readme.md

 - Can be run in Medium\High Integrity
 - Pre-canned Exploit Examples
 - Export Results to CSV
+- Two additional powershell scripts to create vulnerable services as proofs of concept and to clean them up*

 ## Installation & Execution